-You also don’t need to take them from your room.
+You also don’t need to take them from your guest rooms.

-There are plenty of clean towels on the pool deck waiting for you.
+There are plenty of clean towels on the outdoor pool deck waiting for you.

 I am not sure how they do it, but most of the time the towels are WARM too!

 I do however recommend a swimsuit cover-up of some sort, as depending on where your room is, you may have to walk through the lobby to get to the water park.

 If you are not comfortable wandering around in a swim suit, bringing a cover up will help you feel more comfortable.